-Tonight we moor in the picturesque fishing village on the island of Kaprije.
+Tonight we berth in the picturesque fishing village on the island of Kaprije.
 If you are looking for a typical Dalmatian Village - this is it.
-The village is popular mostly among sailors, searching for quiet and natural ambiance.
-With no cars on the island, surrounded only by few houses and som family-run restaurants, Kaprije definitely is the place where time stops.
+Kaprije is a heaven for sailors searching for authentic and natural ambiance.
+With no cars on the island, surrounded only by few houses and some family-run restaurants, Kaprije definitely is the place where time stops.

 Our oversleep for tonight is in Skradin, where Krka river plunges into the sea.
-Skradin is a distinctive and romantic Dalmatian town on a lake, with particular flora and fauna.
-To explore this 14.000 acre park, you will need to take a motor boat from the town port and visit the waterfalls that will leave you breathless.
+Skradin is a distinctive and romantic Dalmatian town on a lake, with amazing flora and fauna.
+To explore 14.000-acre park, you will need to take a motor boat from the town port and visit the waterfalls that will leave you breathless.
 Don't forget your towel, to swim under the waterfall foam.
 In the evening explore this town that offers some of the most delicious culinary works of art.
-Unique menu is composed by various river fish, clamps, crab and home grown vegetables.
+Unique menu is composed by various river fish, clamps, crab and home-grown vegetables

 Nice morning cruise is perfect for a cup of coffee.
-As we reach the sea water again, we stop at the neighboring island Zlarin to jump in the crystal clear sea.
+As we reach the sea water again, we stop at the neighboring island Zlarin to jump in the crystalline sea.
 The route leads us to the typical Mediterranean town Primošten, where we berth for the night.

-Some supplies fort the next 2 days will be quite welcome, for we set sails north, towards the famous Kornati archipelago.
+Buying some basic supplies for for the next 2 days will be welcome, for we set sails north, towards the stunning Kornati archipelago.
 It is one of the Croatia’s most idyllic destinations.
 No shops or cars can be found in completely intact Kornati island chain which consists of over 140 unique yellow-coned islands, islets and rocks.

 The continental part includes only ¼ of the surface of the park, while the rest belongs to the rich marine eco-system and is protected by the state authority since 1980.
 On the way we stop in one of the lovely coves at the island Žirje for lunch and swimming.

-We overnight surrounded by a beautiful natural Kornati ambiance in front of stone-made fishing "tavern" where we can taste a freshly caught fish and enjoy in a quiet romantic night under the million stars.
+We overnight surrounded by amazing lunar ambiance in front of stone-made fishing "tavern" and enjoy the night under the million stars.

 Today we'll take a smooth panoramic sailing through the park and visit Lojena - one of the most beautiful beaches in Croatia.
-Here you can snorkel in a crystal clear water and explore this intact habitat, that will bring some of the most amazing underwater scenes.
+Here you can snorkel in emerald sea and explore this intact habitat, that will bring some of the most amazing underwater scenes.
 Along our route we'll sail through Telaščica natural Park, to admire spectacular high cliffs, guarding the western part of Dugi Otok.